Xode-DAO/docs/substrate/rust-toolchain-installation.md

-# 🦀 Installing and Configuring Rust 1.89 for ink!
+# 🦀 Installing and Configuring Rust 1.89

-This guide covers setting up **Rust v1.89** for building and running version 5 ink! smart contracts.
+This guide covers setting up **Rust v1.89** for building and running version 5 smart contracts.

 ---